ARM-software/AVH/DoxyGen/infrastructure/src/avh_mdk_vscode.md

 ## Program Build {#mdk_vscode_build}

-Follow the instructions provided in the [Build the example project](https://developer.arm.com/documentation/108029/0000/Get-started-with-an-example-project/Build-the-example-project) in the Arm Keil Studio for VsCode User's Guide.
+Follow the instructions provided in the [Build the example project](https://developer.arm.com/documentation/108029/0000/Get-started-with-an-example-project/Build-the-example-project) in the Arm Keil Studio for VS Code User's Guide.

 ## Program Run and Debug {#mdk_vscode_program_run}